Terms of Trade

 (i) failure on the part of the Client to properly maintain the Works; or

-(ii) failure on the part of the Client to follow any instructions or guidelines provided by the Builder; or
+(ii) failure on the part of the Client to follow any instructions, reccommendation or guidelines provided by the Builder to reduce or minimise risk of damage ; or

-(iii) any use of the Works otherwise than for any application specified on a quote or order form; or
+(iii) any use of the Works otherwise than for any application specified on a estimate, quote, plan, order form or other documentation; or

 (iv) the continued use of the Works after any defect becomes apparent or would have become apparent to a reasonably prudent operator or user; or